-Incorporating IoT linked devices in the supply chain allows for the remote access of information.
-It enables efficient tracking of deliveries and helps to avoid future miscalculation due to real-time data collection.
+Incorporating IoT-linked devices in the supply chain allows for remote access of information.
+It enables efficient tracking of deliveries and helps to avoid future miscalculations due to real-time data collection.

 Using AI technology such as Intelligent Robotic Sorting and Visual Inspection helps businesses in managing logistics as well as warehouse management in the absence of workers during this pandemic.